rtxx/scripts/i3theme/README.md

 ![](screenshot4)
 -->

 i3theme is a simple script that changes i3 theme from a list of avaiable themes.
-It changes automatically i3 and i3status configs, Xresources, dunst, GTK and QT (not working atm).
+It changes automatically i3 and i3status configs, Xresources, dunst, GTK and QT.

 <p align="right">(<a href="#top">back to top</a>)</p>